kbulloch/roman_numeral/README.md

 ##Description

 This app takes an integer input and converts it to a roman numeral.
+An exercise in Javascript and jQuery for Epicodus.

 ##Setup